Charlie Blackmon Player Props: Rockies vs. Marlins

 Marlins Pitching Rankings

-- The pitching staff for the Marlins has a collective 9.4 K/9, the fifth-best in MLB.
+- The 9.3 strikeouts per nine innings compiled by the Marlins pitching staff ranks sixth in the league.

-- The Marlins have a 4.47 team ERA that ranks 21st among all MLB pitching staffs.
+- The Marlins have the 21st-ranked team ERA among all league pitching staffs (4.42).

-- Alcantara gets the start for the Marlins, his 10th of the season.
-He is 1-5 with a 5.21 ERA and 54 strikeouts in 57 2/3 innings pitched.
+- Garrett (1-2) gets the starting nod for the Marlins in his ninth start of the season.
+He's put together a 4.60 ERA in 43 2/3 innings pitched, with 44 strikeouts.

-- The righty's most recent appearance was on Saturday against the San Francisco Giants, when he went 5 2/3 innings, surrendering four earned runs while allowing five hits.
+- The lefty last pitched on Saturday against the San Francisco Giants, when he threw 6 1/3 scoreless innings while giving up one hit.

+- The 25-year-old has a 4.60 ERA and 9.2 strikeouts per nine innings in nine games this season, while giving up a batting average of .286 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.